 4. Top tube bags

-A top tube tube bag is placed on the upper side of the top tube and just behind the head tube.
+A top tube bag is placed on the upper side of the top tube and just behind the head tube.
 The attachments are similar to that of a frame bag.
 They are relatively small, but perfect for keeping easy access at all times to some of your stuff.
 There are different volumes available, but make sure it doesn’t interfere with your pedaling.

 5. Stem bags

-Usually a tad bit smaller than top tube bags, stem bags attach to the stem and/or behind the handlebars.
+Usually, a tad bit smaller than top tube bags, stem bags attach to the stem and/or behind the handlebars.
 They make use of hooks or straps for this.
 Similar to top tube bags, these pouches provide a convenient place for storing and accessing small items such as a phone, snacks, or sunglasses even while pedaling.

-Other carry options
+Other carrying options

 There are ways that you can haul items with you that are not limited to the bike bags mentioned above.
 Let’s take a look at some of them.

 We all know about the classic bike basket.
 They are easy to use and have relatively good capacity.
 Baskets are either mounted to the front of the handlebars or on top of a rear rack.
-They are not the best choice for long distance or off-road cycling due to the open design.
+They are not the best choice for long-distance or off-road cycling due to the open design.
 But they are great for use on shorter rides.
 You could carry groceries or your backpack on the way to work.

 Unless you are carrying a bottle inside a bag, a bottle cage is absolutely necessary, especially for long touring rides.
-Staying well hydrated is crucial to avoid exhaustion and muscle cramps.
+Staying well-hydrated is crucial to avoid exhaustion and muscle cramps.
 You should have a bottle of water at least, if not drinks with electrolytes.
 Bottle cages are usually attached to the seat tube or the down tube of a bike.